 Welcome to the Early Development Lab at UVA

-Most of our studies involve children from infancy to the age of 8.
-The lab is conveniently located near The Corner on UVA grounds in Charlottesville, and most studies involve a fun, one-time visit lasting about one hour.
+Our laboratory studies usually involve children from infancy to the age of 8.
+The lab will be returning to Gilmer Hall on the UVA grounds in Charlottesville this summer.
+Most studies involve a fun, one-time visit lasting about one hour.
 Parents may be with their children throughout the visit if desired.

 We are always looking for children and families willing to be involved in our studies!